kuzzleio/documentation-old/src/guide/essentials/real-time.md

 Real-time notifications are triggered by the [pub/sub mechanism](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) embedded in Kuzzle and follow the [Observer/Observable pattern](https://en.wikipedia.org/wiki/Observer_pattern), in which Kuzzle is the Observable and the client is the Observer.

-They are is possible only when the communication happens in a **persistent-connection**-oriented protocol (like Websockets or MQTT) and therefore not in HTTP.
+They are is possible only when the communication happens in a **persistent-connection**-oriented protocol (like Websockets or MQTT) and therefore not with HTTP.

 Clients can subscribe to many types of notifications.
 Below are some examples: